vexide/website/src/content/docs/ecosystem.md

 Libraries which provide convenient extensions to vexide or standard library functionality.

 - [vexide-motorgroup](https://lib.rs/crates/vexide-motorgroup) (by zabackary): Allows you to group motors together and control them as one.
-- [veranda](https://lib.rs/crates/veranda) (by Gavin-Niederman): Random number generator which collects entropy from various system metrics of the V5.
+- [veranda](https://lib.rs/crates/veranda) (by Gavin-Niederman): Random number generator which collects entropy from various system metrics.
-- [autons](https://lib.rs/crates/autons) (by Tropical): Autonomous Selection & Routing Library for vexide.
+- [autons](https://lib.rs/crates/autons) (by Tropical): Autonomous selection & routing library for vexide.
+- [shrewnit](https://lib.rs/crates/shrewnit) (by Gavin-Niederman): Unit-aware math library.

 ## Graphics (UI)